ertgl/cx-tagged-template/README.md

 # cx-tagged-template

-The initial specification and implementation of a sophisticated class-name-expression language, named as CX, written in TypeScript and released under the permissive [MIT](https://opensource.org/license/mit) license.
+Specification and initial implementation of a sophisticated class-name-expression DSL, named as CX, written in TypeScript.

-## Introduction
+## Overview

-CX (class-expressions) or CXL (class-expression language) is a concatenative domain-specific language for constructing class-name expressions with a minimal, yet, expressive syntax.
+CX (class-expressions) is a concatenative domain-specific language for constructing class-name expressions with a minimal, yet, expressive syntax.
 The language is initially designed to be used with tagged template literals in JavaScript, but it can also be implemented in other languages that support user-defined